 Though you can pull them at any point, there is an ideal time to harvest onions.
 Especially if you want them to get as large as possible.

 It’s easy to tell when they’re ready.
 The stem will turn brown, and usually fall over.
-When this happens, it means that they’re done growing, and ready to be pulled.
+When this happens, it means that they’re ready to be pulled.

 When To Harvest Onions